GPU-Accelerated Algorithms for Process Mapping: GPU-Accelerated Process Mapping

-For the second step, we need to build the subgraphs of a graph $G = (V, E)$ given a partition $\Pi : [n] \mapsto [k]$.
-To circumvent the costly down- and upload between the CPU and GPU, the entire process is executed on the GPU\@.
-Our algorithm works in $k$ iterations, where each iteration builds one subgraph $G_i$.
 Each iteration consists of three phases.
-The first phase determines the number of vertices $n_i$, edges and the subgraphs weight using three \emph{parallel\_reduce} loops.
-A vertex $v$ belongs to the $i$th subgraph if $\Pi(v) = i$ and likewise an edge $\{u, v\}$ belongs to it, if $\Pi(u) = \Pi(v) = i$.
-The second phase determines a mapping between the vertices of $G_i$ to the vertices of $G_\mathcal{C}$.
-The vertices of $G_i$ need to be indexed from $0$ to $n_i - 1$, which is also incorporated into the mappings.
-The mappings are needed so we can propagate the assigned partition of vertices in $G_i$ back to the vertices of $G_\mathcal{C}$.
-This step is efficiently implemented via a \emph{parallel\_scan} over the vertex set.
-The prefix sum assigns each vertex a unique new vertex in the range $[0, n-1)$.
-In the third phase, we construct the subgraph using a \emph{parallel\_scan}.
-The scan first computes the CSR offsets for each vertex and then writes the corresponding edges and weights.
-For each vertex $u$ only edges $\{u, v\}$ in the same subgraph are inserted, while the mapping functions translate between global and local vertex IDs.
-Subgraph creation usually takes less than 2\% of the total runtime of the complete algorithm.
+The first phase determines the number of vertices $n'$, edges $m'$ and the subgraph's weight $w'$ using three \emph{parallel\_reduce} loops.
+A vertex $v$ belongs to the subgraph with id $k'$ if $\Pi(v) = k'$ and likewise an edge $\{u, v\}$ belongs to it if $\Pi(u) = \Pi(v) = k'$.
+Lines 1 -- 3 show this phase.
+The second phase remaps the vertices~$v \in V_i$ from $[n]$ to $[n']$.
+This remapping is a technical requirement, since graph partitioners expect a continuous range of vertices.
+The mapping $M: [n] \mapsto [n']$ is also later needed to propagate the resulting partition to the original vertices.
+Lines $5 - 8$ show the pseudocode.
+Note that in Kokkos, a single \emph{parallel\_scan} is sufficient to construct the mapping.
+In the third phase, the subgraph is constructed.
+Lines 10 to 26 show the process.
+At first the new degree of each vertex is determined in parallel (Lines 10--13).
+Based on the new degrees the row pointer array of the graph can be determined using a prefix sum (Line 12).
+This assigns each vertex in the subgraph a continuous range, to place its edges.
+The variables $E'$ in Lines~15--17 are the corresponding arrays of the subgraph.
+At last the actual insertion of the edges into the subgraph is done in Lines 18--26.
+For each vertex $v$ that belongs to the subgraph, its neighborhood is iterated over.
+For each neighbor $u$ that also belongs to the subgraph, the edge is inserted into the arrays and the index $i$ is incremented.
+Note that this whole phase can also be implemented as one large \emph{parallel\_scan}.
+Subgraph creation usually takes less than 5\% of the total runtime of the hierarchical multisection algorithm.

-Algorithm~\ref{alg:rec-hierarchical-multisection} presents the pseudocode of the hierarchical multisection method.
-The function takes as input a (sub)graph $G_L$, the hierarchy $H$, the current hierarchy level $i$, an \emph{identifier} list $I$, and a local mapping $\Pi_L$ that maps the vertices of $G_L$ to the vertices of $G_\mathcal{C}$.
-The identifier list $I$ uniquely identifies the position of the subgraph within the system hierarchy.
-Lines $2 - 4$ handle the exit condition: when $i = 0$, the subgraph represents one of the final $k$ blocks and all its vertices are assigned to exactly one of the $k$ PEs.
-The function $\textsc{calcID}(H, I)$ determines a unique ID for each identifier $I$ such that neighboring components receive consecutive IDs.
-The mapping $\Pi_L$ is used in Line 5 to translate the local vertices back to their original vertices in $G_{\mathcal{C}}$ and for these vertices the mapping is set to the ID\@.